Sssky-18/M202A_23F_Event_Based_Acoustic_Localization/docs/report.md

 Under conditions where the sensors and the server computer coexist within the same Wi-Fi network, the server component becomes capable of receiving 'POST' method requests from the sensors.
 It proceeds to save the transmitted data, adhering to designated keys such as 'id,' 'event_ts,' and 'sync_ts.'
 Upon reaching the predetermined count constant 'real_received_length' of three, the server triggers the execution of functions responsible for computing delta_t and subsequently estimating the source location based on the collated data lists.

 # 4. Evaluation and Results
+Considering the constraints imposed by hardware limitations, our project encounters difficulty in accurately estimating events occurring beyond the boundaries of the triangular area delineated by the three sensors.
+When events transpire outside this defined area, the timestamps provided by the three sensors lack precision.
+Consequently, we opt to utilize a singular point situated within the triangular region as a reference to evaluate and assess the resultant estimations.

 The primary objective of this project is to demonstrate the attainment of precise estimations for the event source.
 This is accomplished through a series of sequential evaluation:
   * The error-free delivery of data by the firmware.
   * The successful reception of POST requests by the host and the accurate preservation of the corresponding payload.